WouterDurnez/calibrain_py/README.md

 data = CalibrainData(dir=path_to_data, **config)
 ```

-Initializing a data object in this manner will immediately set off all the preprocessing and feature calculating, as specified in the config file.
-If no such file is found, defaults settings will be used (preprocessing every data stream with default parameters and calculating all features).
+Initializing a data object in this manner will immediately set off all the preprocessing and feature calculation, as specified in the config file.
+If no such file is found, defaults settings will be used (preprocessing every data stream and calculating all features with default parameters).

 # Under the hood

-## CaliBrain data classes
+## CaliBrain data containers

 The `CalibrainData` class automatically generates some general attributes, such as: